mountain-valley/advanced-deep-learning/grpo/README.md

 - Working implementation of Steps 1–4 (PPO RLVR): reward functions, inference loop, PPO loss.
 - Extension to Step 5 (GRPO): multiple rollouts per prompt and group reward normalization.
-- Short write-up or logs showing:
+- Short write-up and logs showing:
   - A few sampled prompts and generated answers
-  - Format adherence rate
+  - That training has progressed until format adherence rate > 0.8
-  - PPO loss decreasing over steps; you should be able to produce plots like the following:
+  - Average reward increasing over steps; you should be able to produce plots like the following:

 ![Qwen2dot5-7B-res](https://github.com/user-attachments/assets/dcbf3956-e951-4183-9a58-7b932d5ba48d)